xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    **Usage example**

-   As you can see in the following screenshot, we have a Test Suite with 5 Test Cases, and Retry Failed Execution Immediately is set for three times > execute the Test Suite > Katalon Studio runs all the Test Cases in the Test Suite sequentially.
+   As you can see in the following screenshot, we have a Test Suite with five Test Cases, and Retry Failed Execution Immediately is set for three times > execute the Test Suite > Katalon Studio runs all the Test Cases in the Test Suite sequentially.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-fail-immediately-usage-example.png" width=80%>